Key takeaways:

 - Pick a provider that matches your technical comfort level and website goals—from features to support.

-Today, there are 371.7 million registered domains worldwide, and the number keeps climbing.
-With so many registrars to choose from, this guide highlights the best domain name providers in 2025 to help you choose the right one for your business.
+There are over 380 million registered domains worldwide, and the number keeps climbing.
+With so many registrars to choose from, this guide highlights the best domain name providers in 2026 to help you choose the right one for your business.

 But first, let’s look at the basics.